smapiot/piral/docs/questions/general.md

 The app shell could be also used fairly minimal and without any of the features that come for free with Piral (e.g., dashboard, menu entries, modal dialog management, ...).
 It will still be required to load the pilets and ensure proper isolation as well as communication between them.

+If you are looking for "Piral without the app shell", then [check out Siteless](https://www.npmjs.com/package/siteless).

 ---------------------------------------

 ## Are all pilets are loaded in the start?